 About heroin overdose:

 Heroin overdoses have been rising sharply in the United States over the last several years.
-In 2014, over 10,500 people died of heroin overdoses in the U.S. Heroin is sold illegally, so there is no control over the quality or strength of the drug.
+In 2015, over 13,000 people died of heroin overdoses in the United States.
+Heroin is sold illegally, so there is no control over the quality or strength of the drug.
 Also, it is sometimes mixed with other poisonous substances.

 Most people who overdose are already addicted, but some people overdose the very first time they try it.
 Many people who use heroin also abuse prescription pain medicines and other drugs.
 They may also abuse alcohol.
 These combinations of substances can be very dangerous.
 Heroin use in the United States has been growing since 2007.